 Last month at Baselworld, TAG Heuer introduced the Monaco HEUER Calibre 12 Chronograph Automobile Club de Monaco Black Edition.

 According to Calibre 11, it is based on an older 1970s Black Monaco (pictured below), which is said to be one of the rarest Heuer watches primarily because is not 100% clear if it ever officially existed.
-The Monaco Heuer ACM comes in a 39 mm square shaped black titanium carbide coated stainless steel case.
-It features a prominent box type sapphire crystal.
-Inside, is TAG Heuer’s Calibre 12, which is an ETA 2892 with a Dubois Depraz chrono module.
+The Monaco Heuer ACM comes in a 39 mm square-shaped black titanium carbide coated stainless steel case.
+It features a prominent box-type sapphire crystal.
+Inside, is TAG Heuer’s Calibre 12, which is an ETA 2892 with a Dubois Depraz chronograph module.

-The Monaco AMC comes on a black perforated leather strap with an orange “sahara” lining and a steel folding buckle with safety push buttons.
+The Monaco AMC comes on a black perforated leather strap with an orange “Sahara” lining and a steel folding buckle with safety push buttons.
 Available June 2013, exclusively in TAG Heuer boutiques worldwide for $8,200.